 Hey!
 We like the game so much, we’ll talk about it twice – Daniel Castro

-I’m sure as hell that I liked videogames before Ocarina of Time, but nothing was the same for me after I played it; this title achieved everything: great graphics, meaningful characters, a timeless soundtrack, perfect controls, and so on.
+I’m sure as hell that I liked videogames before Ocarina of Time, but nothing was the same for me after I played it.
+This title achieved everything: great graphics, meaningful characters, a timeless soundtrack, perfect controls, and so much more.

 From then on, translating became my everyday discipline, and English became second nature.
 I learned Photoshop, I translated every Zelda-related manga I found, and my work is still well known around the web (under the nickname of Atrox).
 The fact that I’m writing right now on the Internet I owe big time to my involvement on that project, and it was my fascination with this fantastic story that fueled my conviction to continue this endeavor till the very end.